ethanwater/marigold_vendomatic/README.md

 * Body: Quantity of the specified beverage

 **Failure**
-- Status Code: 500 Internal Server Error
+- Status Code: 404 Not Found

 ### Purchase a Beverage (PUT /inventory/{beverage_id})
 Attempts to purchase a specified beverage (Pop, Coffee, or Water).
 The API requires two quarters (inserted via the PUT / endpoint) to dispense a beverage.